Petrol Diesel Price Today: Check fuel rates in Delhi, Mumbai and other key cities

-Petrol Diesel Today: Petrol and diesel prices remained unchanged for the 86th straight day across the country on Tuesday, August 16, 2022.
+Petrol Diesel Today: Petrol and diesel rates remained unchanged for the 88th straight day across the country on Thursday, August 18, 2022.

-The price of petrol in Delhi stands at Rs 96.72 per litre while that of diesel is at Rs 89.62.
+The price of petrol in Delhi remained at Rs 96.72 per litre while that of diesel stands at Rs 89.62.
 In Mumbai, petrol currently costs Rs 106.31, while diesel is retailing at Rs 94.27, data available on Indian Oil Corporation’s website showed.

-The rates of the two auto fuels have not altered across the country in over two months.
-They were simultaneously last revised across the country on May 22 when the central government had cut the excise duty on petrol by 8 per litre, and 6 rupees per litre on diesel.
-Since then fuel prices have been unchanged across the country except in Maharashtra where the new state government last month reduced the value-added tax (VAT) on petrol and diesel by Rs 5 and Rs 3, respectively.
+The rates of two key auto fuels have not altered across the country in nearly three months.
+They were last revised simultaneously across the country on May 22 when the Centre had cut the excise duty on petrol by 8 per litre, and 6 rupees per litre on diesel.
+Since then fuel prices have been unchanged across the country except in Maharashtra where the state government last month reduced the value-added tax (VAT) on petrol and diesel by Rs 5 and Rs 3, respectively.

 In India, petrol and diesel prices differ from state to state depending on the local taxation (VAT) and freight charges.
 This apart, the Centre levies excise duty on the two auto fuels.